 Expanding Marine Protected Area networks

-Governments have made commitmentsThe use of protected zones in marine areas is not new.
+Governments have made commitmentsMarine and coastal management is not a new concept.
 For centuries, communities have closed areas by tradition or law to protect their resources and livelihoods.

-But it’s only recently that Marine Protected Areas (MPAs) have entered the international political arena, with governments making commitments to expand the area under protection.
+But it’s only recently that Marine Protected Areas (MPAs) have entered the international political arena, with governments making commitments to expand the area under protection in their national waters.

 For example, one of the few commitments made by world leaders at the World Summit on Sustainable Development (WSSD) in 2002 was to address the current inadequate protection of our oceans and coasts by creating representative networks of MPAs by 2012.

-More recently, in 2010 governments gathered in Japan at the UN Convention on Biodiversity meeting agreed to a biodiversity rescue plan, that includes marine protected areas covering 10% of our oceans by 2020.
+In 2010, governments gathered in Japan at the UN Convention on Biological Diversity meeting agreed to a biodiversity rescue plan, that includes marine protected areas covering at least 10% of our oceans by 2020.
+Four years later, the 6th IUCN World Parks Congress in Sydney recommended that ocean protection is urgently increased and up to at least 30% of its total area.

 We have identified several priority marine habitats for protection, including: